johnbillion/wp-crontrol/docs/help/check-php-cron-events.md

 If you have PHP cron events in place prior to upgrading to this version then *you will need to re-save your PHP cron events* so the required security hash can be generated and stored alongside the PHP code and the events can continue functioning.

+If you don't have any PHP cron events in place on your site then you don't need to do anything.

 ## What do I need to do?

 1. Visit the Tools → Cron Events screen in the admin area of your site
 2. Click the "PHP events" filter at the top of the list

+If you don't have any PHP cron events on your site then this filter won't appear.
+You don't need to do anything further as your site is unaffected by this change.

+If you do have PHP cron events in place on your site:

-3. Click the "Check and edit" link below each event that shows a "Needs checking" message
+4. Click the "Check and edit" link below each event that shows a "Needs checking" message
-4. Confirm that the PHP code in the event is as expected
+5. Confirm that the PHP code in the event is as expected
-5. Click the "Update Event" button
+6. Click the "Update Event" button

 Repeat this for any further PHP cron events that show a "Needs checking" message.